kouverk/find_my_name_in_pi/README.md

 ### Batch Search

 **[friends_names/find_names_in_pi.py](friends_names/find_names_in_pi.py)**
-Batch search script that reads a list of names from `names.txt` and searches for each one in the pi digits.
+Batch search script that reads a list of names from `names.txt` and searches for all of them in a single pass through the pi digits.
+Uses the optimized multi-pattern search to read files once instead of N times.
 Outputs results to `results.md` as a markdown table sorted by position found.
-Shows name, encoded digits, pattern length, position in pi, and probability of finding it.
 The included `names.txt` was extracted from Instagram as a sample list of names.

 ### Pi Data